CALL US: 401-864-3371

 - RABIES SHOT SHOULD BE GIVEN AS CLOSE TO 4 MONTHS AS POSSIBLE.

-- DO NOT LET YOUR VET GIVE MORE THAN 2 VACCINES AT ONCE.
+- DO NOT LET YOUR VET GIVE MORE THAN 1 VACCINE AT A TIME!
 SMALL BREEDS ARE LESS TOLERANT.
 YOU NEED TO BE PROACTIVE TO PROTECT YOUR PUPPY.

 - FLEA AND TICK PREVENTATIVE IS VERY IMPORTANT.
 ASK YOUR VET WHAT WORKS BEST FOR YOUR AREA.